rgreenblatt/ai_alignment_readings/advice_for_reading.md

-I think the optimal approach varies a descent amount by discipline, so I'll target my advice for applied machine learning/alignment research, though I think the ideas are somewhat similar for more theoretical CS research in general.
+I think the optimal approach varies a decent amount by discipline, so I'll target my advice for applied machine learning/alignment research, though I think the ideas are somewhat similar for more theoretical CS research in general.